iqonese/ADS/README.md

 # Task 1:
-You are given a number “n” and an array of “n” elements, write the function that returns minimum of them.
+You are given a number “n” and an array of “n” elements, write the function that returns minimum of them. \n `int`
-`int`
 ```
 public static int problem1(int[] array, int size) {